Australian residential architectural styles: Inter-war Spanish Mission

 Distinctly recognised by twisted pylons to a porch area covering the front door, usually windows grouped in threes to the side of the front door area on simpler homes.
 The style was influenced by the American Spanish inhabitant influenced American Architectural styles.
 Walls were brick in accordance with council regulations at the time, with white or cream yellowish cream stucco finish and Spanish terra cotta tiles.

 Inter-war Georgian Revival

 A revival of Old Colonial Georgian and Old Colonial Regency architecture.
 Largely spearheaded by William Hardy Wilson, and inspired by the Georgian revival architecture of the United States and Britain.

-Inter-war Streamline Moderne
+Inter-war Functionalist

 A very modern looking style at the time, inspired by a German movement known as Bauhaus, representing functional and clinical architecture.
 Red or cream brick walls and concrete was also first seen.
 Steel-framed casement sashes, with larger panes of glass and terra cotta tiled roofs with a moderate pitch.
 The only featured part of the house included matching decorative front fences, and a featured roof affect.

-The Streamline Moderne style was a late branch of the Art Deco style.
-The style emphasized curving forms, long horizontal lines, and sometimes nautical elements, such as railings and porthole windows.
-This style was adopted into suburban architecture, most notably in the Waterfall style.
+Buildings in this style sometimes were influenced by the Streamline Moderne style, itself a late branch of Art Deco architecture.
+Inspired by aerodynamic design, the style emphasised curving forms, long horizontal lines, and sometimes nautical elements, such as railings and porthole windows.